clemlak/create-truffle-dapp/README.md

 ## Introduction

-The goal of Create Truffle Dapp is to allow developers to create and deploy Truffle projects with no configuration.
+The goal of Create Truffle Dapp is to help developers create and deploy Truffle projects with no configuration.
 Create Truffle Dapp will:

  - Create your Truffle project, with a template contract, a test file and the corresponding migrations files
  - Create a ready-to-use deployment file using your [Infura](https://infura.io/) project ID and a wallet mnemonic

-*A Solidity linter ([Solhint](https://github.com/protofire/solhint) or [Solium](https://github.com/duaraghav8/Solium)) configuration file can also be created.*
+ - Also, a Solidity linter (such as [Solhint](https://github.com/protofire/solhint) or [Solium](https://github.com/duaraghav8/Solium)) configuration file can also be created.

 Create Truffle Dapp should work on Windows, Macos and Linux.
 Please [open an issue](https://github.com/clemlak/create-truffle-dapp/issues/new) if something doesn't work.